- Support For Senate Bill 184

 SB 184 responds to judges who face personal and family crises and other hardships and simply allows for a deferment of benefits.
 Private employers are prohibited from imposing a cliff-vesting requirement on employees and JRS II is the only state retirement plan with a cliff-vesting rule.
 SB 184 is a reasonable fix and adjustment to this inequity.

-I urge you to SUPPORT this modest pension reform legislation and VOTE YES on SB 184.
+I urge you to SUPPORT this modest pension reform legislation and sign SB 184.

 Yours very truly,